Cosmetic Cyst Removal Surgery

 At a Glance

-Cyst removal is a dermatological procedure to surgically excise benign cysts from beneath the skin.
+Cyst removal surgery is a dermatological procedure to surgically excise benign cysts from beneath the skin.
 Epidermoid cysts (commonly called sebaceous cysts) are keratin-filled sacs that form when hair follicles become blocked.
-Board-certified dermatologists use techniques including minimal excision and conventional surgical excision to remove the entire cyst wall and prevent recurrence.
+Board-certified dermatologists commonly perform conventional surgical excision to remove the entire cyst wall and prevent recurrence, but may also perform minimal excision as an alternative method to remove the entire cyst.

-• Excision during active inflammation increases recurrence risk; a minimum 8-week waiting period is recommended after drainage[5]
+- Excision during active inflammation increases recurrence risk; a minimum 8-week waiting period is recommended after the inflammation resolves[5]

 Overview